fenixkz/rl_journey/Lesson-3/theory.md

 - Current probability distribution: $P = [0.1, 0.2, 0.4, 0.2, 0.1]$
 - Immediate reward: $r = 3$
 - Discount factor: $\gamma = 0.9$

+It means that we assume that the Q-values of that state are in range from [-10, 10] and we are not anymore looking for a single value.
+We are representing Q-values as a probability distribution of being either [-10, -5, 0, 5, 10].

 **The Projection Problem:**
 When we compute the distributional Bellman update, we need to shift our distribution by $r + \gamma z_i$: